 The first colored images of Alice and her dress did not appear in books, but on merchandise products.
 For example, this music cover for ‘The Wonderland Quadrilles’, published around 1872, shows Alice in a red dress.
 The illustrations are by lithographer Alfred Concanen, but the designs are after Tenniel (Tenniel’s monogram is on the front wrapper, and his permission inside), and were approved by Lewis Carroll.

-In 1887, Alice also appeared with a (rather strangely and carelessly colored) red dress on the front cover of the People’s Edition of the book (that had black and white illustrations inside).
+In 1887, Alice also appeared with a (rather strangely and carelessly colored) red dress on the front cover of the People’s Edition of the book (that had black and white illustrations inside):

-This first colored illustrations appear in the Nursery Alice (1889).
+The first official colored illustrations appear in the Nursery Alice (1889).
 These were redrawn and enlarged by Tenniel, and approved by Carroll.
 In these, Alice’s dress is yellow.
 Perhaps this choice was inspired by the colored illustrations in the Dutch edition?

 The same year, Carroll designed a ‘Wonderland postage-stamp case’.
 This also featured an image of Alice in a yellow dress.

 In 1892, the company Barringer, Wallis and Manners produced biscuit tins under Lewis Carroll’s supervision (Jaques and Gidders).
 These feature Alice for the first time in a blue dress:

 The first time we see Alice in a blue dress in book illustrations, is in Thomas Crowell’s American 1893 edition, that has one color frontispiece: